Magnier sprints to third win of Giro, Vingegaard stays in pink

 The 1.1km Il Muro di Ca del Poggio ramp, with gradients of 19 per cent, provided a sharp sting in the tail and for a while it looked like Vingegaard might go for the stage win.

-Previous General Classification leader Afonso Eulalio, who recovered from a crash earlier in the day, also sensed an opportunity.
+Previous General Classification leader Afonso Eulalio, who recovered from a crash earlier in the day when his arm got caught in a feed bag, also sensed an opportunity and briefly opened up a gap to the chasing pack.

 But in the end it was a day for the sprinters and Soudal Quick-Step played the perfect hand as Stuyven led Magnier into the final tricky corner, giving his young teammate the perfect line for his final burst of acceleration to the line.